 ONE HUNDRED SNEAKY KISSES

-After all balloons are busted and scraps are collected, it’s time to search for hidden Hersey Kisses.
-It’s so much easier prepping these activities these days because I own sons have been party to watching me prepare for these their entire lives.
-So when it came time to hiding 100 Kisses in my room, they knew exactly what to do.
+After all, balloons are busted and scraps are collected, it’s time to search for hidden Hersey Kisses.
+It’s so much easier prepping these activities these days because my own sons have been party to watching me prepare for these their entire lives.
+So when it came time to hide 100 Kisses in my room, they knew exactly what to do.

-They pick the choices spots to hide kisses throughout the room.
+They pick the best spots to hide kisses throughout the room.
 High and low my kinder friends spent the better part of a 1/2 hour searching for Kisses.
-When they found one, they would bring it to me, tell me the number and then place it on our 100s chart.
+When they found one, they would bring it to me, tell me the number, and then place it on our 100s chart.
 (Fancy huh!)

 While they were able to find the majority of them in that amount of time, it took them until late in the afternoon before all 100 were located.
 They would be working on another activity and I would hear, “I found one.”
 It was great fun and after so many years of doing it, I can’t imagine ever NOT searching for Kisses on this 100th day!
 It’s just too much fun!

 HUNDRED DAYS SMARTER STATIONS

 A special day calls for special stations and that’s just what we did on this 100th Day of School.
 I love small group work and 100th Day is no exception.
 I gathered together 8 of my favorite activities for this year’s celebration.